TheAbubakrAbu/Aurebesh-Translator/README.md

 - An Aurebesh keyboard for use inside and outside the app.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code, but please provide attribution.

 ## Acknowledgments

 Special thanks to the Star Wars community for inspiring this project and to everyone who contributed to making Aurebesh Translator a reality.